 For one thing, it takes discipline.
 For another, routine dental cleanings are not something most children or adults look forward to , even if our innovative dental specialists make it more fun for kids with things like augmented reality and super-cool toothbrushes).

-And how exactly is routine dental cleaning defined, anyway?
+And how exactly is a routine dental cleaning defined, anyway?

 The Super Dentists is here to lay it all out for you and your children.
 While our pediatric dentistry reinvents and transforms the traditional dental visit, the time-tested tradition of routine dental cleaning still stands.
 There’s something to be said for self-care habits that have worked for generations.